erajasekar/lmes-feedback/PITCHME.md

 ### We should stop teaching collecting the dots

+> Education is not the learning of facts, but training the mind to think -- Albert Einstien.

 Instead we need to teach

 * Intention to learn.
 * How to go get it?

 ---

-### What LMES is doing is great job creating “Intention to learn”
+### LMES does great job in creating “Intention to learn”

 * Making learning fun and interesting
 * Creating curiosity in students to learn.